gazelle98/CSPSudokuSolver/README.md

 If you use he file input option then the program will use the first 81 integers it finds in the .txt file as the values for the sudoku.

+In order to choose which next variable heuristic to use, the -next_var or -nv tag can be added followed by either trivial, or lpv which correspond to the trivial and least possible values heuristics as explained above.
+The default heuristic is the LPV heuristic.

+    $ python main.py -next_var lvp
+    $ python main.py -nv trivial